This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'The share deal, what is the go?'
 Anne asked, 'Seems to be a reward for nothing.'

 'Part of the incentive program, cruising hurts you as well as you are an owner.
 When the new factory is built it will contain a gymnasium and child creche to make it as family-friendly as possible,' Steve said, 'Working hours are flexible to allow home duties to be worked out to make life easier.
 Of course, I field a lot of criticism for wasting money on frivolity.
 In the long run, it works damn fine.
-There are some very successful companies that go much further and while some others act like it is their own money paying for it.'
+There are some very successful companies that go much further and while others act like it is the boss's own money paying for it.'

 'The shares allotted for employees are they tied to value or do they float,' Anne asked, 'I heard that a "dot com" firm had an advisor awarded ten percent which he swapped for a hundred thousand shares then the next week the company restructured the shares and issued a billion shares and went public.
 Thus rendering his parcel peanuts, he sued successfully.'